Tinker0425/PetFinderAPI/README.md

      4. **Key**: Under **Key**, select **JSON**.
 This will generate a key file that you'll download, which will be used in your Python script to authenticate.
    - Click **Create** and save the downloaded JSON key to a secure location on your machine.

+# TODO Delete below, this is done with terraform and Secrets in Github
 5. **Create a Google Cloud Storage Bucket**:
    - In the Google Cloud Console, go to the **Cloud Storage** section: **Storage** > **Browser**.
    - Click **Create Bucket**.